Michigan rolls past Northwestern in Howard’s ‘homecoming’

-Howard, from Chicago’s South Side, watched as the Wolverines (15-9, 6-7 Big Ten) took control in the first half on the way to an easy win in his first game coaching them in the Chicago area.
+Howard is from the city’s South Side.
+And his first game coaching the Wolverines (15-9, 6-7 Big Ten) in the Chicago area turned into a rather lopsided affair.

+Michigan took control in the first half, withstood a minor push in the second and came away with a rather easy victory.

-Brooks nailed four 3-pointers.
-Livers made all seven free throws in his second game back after missing nine of 10 with a groin injury and Michigan won for the fourth time in five games.
+Brooks nailed four 3-pointers, including a momentum stopper after Northwestern cut a 23-point lead in the second half to 12.
+Livers played 30 minutes and made all seven free throws in his second game back after missing nine of 10 with a groin injury.
+And Michigan won for the fourth time in five games since losing four straight.

+”I hate to say it,” Livers said. ”It’s always that Michigan tradition – Michigan being that second-half-of-a-season team.
+I hate it.
+But right now, I have to love it because it’s definitely gonna help us make our run through the Big Ten Tournament and try to punch that ticket to March Madness.”

 The Wolverines’ Zavier Simpson and Jon Teske also picked up their 104th career victories to tie a program record shared by Glen Rice (1986-89), J.P.
 Oosterbann (1986-89), Mark Hughes (1986-89) and Jordan Morgan (2011-14).